KUSWSecurityTeam4/SuperAwesomeSecurity/README.md

 - root user : security
 - root password : dodam1905!

+You can run this image on Virtual Box(We already test it)

 ## Dependency
 - Docker
 - Mysql & postfix(You can use this by build & run script in /resources/docker/)